 Finish with a Light Serum or Oil

 To tame flyaways and add shine, finish with a light serum or oil.
-I like to use a dime size amount of this oil.
+I like to use a dime size amount of the Righteous Roots Oils.

 This is optional, but if you want your hair to look extra polished, then give it a try.